-Brand Names: Beyaz, Safyral
+Brand Names: Beyaz, Rajani, Safyral, Tydemy

-What is drospirenone, ethinyl estradiol, and levomefolate (Beyaz, Safyral)?
+What is drospirenone, ethinyl estradiol, and levomefolate?

-Drospirenone and ethinyl estradiol prevent ovulation (the release of an egg from an ovary) and also cause changes in your cervical and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
-Levomefolate is a type of B vitamin that helps prevent a rare birth defect that could occur in a baby if the pregnancy occurs while taking birth control pills or shortly after stopping them.
+Drospirenone and ethinyl estradiol prevent ovulation (the release of an egg from an ovary) and also cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Levomefolate is a type of B vitamin that helps prevent a rare birth defect that could occur in a baby if pregnancy occurs while taking birth control pills or shortly after stopping them.